Strong Eyes = Faster Reaction Times

 - Perform this exercise 2-3 times per day.

 - Hold an object in your right hand with your right arm fully extended in front of you.
-Focus solely on the tip of the object in your hand.
+Focus your eyes solely on the tip of the object in your hand.
 If you’re using a click pen, then you will focus on the tip where the clicker is located.

 - Next, slowly bring the object towards your nose by bending your right elbow.
 Make sure your focus remains on the tip of the object throughout the entirety of the motion.
 Keep your arm in this position for five seconds.